This is a review of the phenomenal Fidelity Research XF-1 moving coil step-up transformer. The short story – if you ever see one of these, grab it!

 None of this should take anything away from the Primare R32 – it’s excellent.
 But if you are chasing for the gear that will take your analog rig to that next level, you really owe it to yourself to audition a good transformer and the XF-1 is about as good as it gets.

 The Bottom Line

-If you want the quietest, ariest, most musical performance form your higher-end moving coil cartridge,. there really is only one option – a really good step-up transformer, like the Fidelity Research XF-1.
+If you want the quietest, airiest and most musical performance from your moving coil cartridge, there really is only one option – a really good step-up transformer, like the Fidelity Research XF-1.
 Buy one and you’ll not be disappointed.

 Chassis / Build10.0/10

 - Hero-level sound quality